 You will be surprised how much a small amount of equalization can change, and hopefully improve your mix.
 Try to hear the sound in your head that you want to achieve through equalization and avoid playing around with the parameters trying to “find” the perfect sound.

 What is a Compressor?

-A Compressor is a hardware or software Plugin effect that automatically turns down the loudest parts of a sound, and as a result, it makes the average level more consistent.
+A Compressor is a hardware or software Plugin effect that automatically turns down the loudest parts of a sound, and as a result, it makes the average level more consistent when mixing afrobeat music.